Get ready for the lesbian Netflix shows you have to watch!

 The lesbian Netflix show also features queer women with mental illnesses and an out transgender woman of color (Laverne Cox) – breaking down many stereotypes.

-This series is a like Orange Is the New Black but then in Spanish.
+This series is like Orange Is the New Black, but then in Spanish.
 And with less intimacy and more illegal things happening.

 Some say it’s a mix between Breaking Bad and OITNB.
-And some say it’s even better than OITNB, but you should watch them both and decide yourself.
+Some say it’s even better than OITNB, but you should watch them both and decide for yourself.

-On the show, the main character and good girl Macarena gets mixed up in some bad things and has to go to prison.
+On the show, the main character and good girl, Macarena, gets mixed up in some bad things and has to go behind bars.

 In July 2020, a spin-off of the lesbian series was released, called Vis a Vis: El Oasis.
 You can watch both on Netflix.

-When the reboot of this extremely popular show was announced, I know a lot of people were very hesitant.
+When the reboot of this extremely popular show was announced, I know many people were hesitant.

 Mel Vera doesn’t just have one, but multiple lesbian romances throughout the series.